 The Maine Coon is the beloved American native cat that has won over the world with its easygoing and loving nature.
 They are the second most popular cat breed and the second largest.
 But if you ask those individuals who share their lives with this beautiful giant, they will tell you this breed is second to none in their hearts!

-The Maine Coon has a reputation for living a long life in the company of its human caregivers, but there seems to be some disparity over just how long that life can be!
-But how old is the oldest Maine Coon ever recorded, and what can a loving owner do to keep their cuddly “raccoon cat” healthy and happy for many years to come?
+The Maine Coon has a reputation for living a long life in the company of its human caregivers, but there seems to be some disparity over just how long it actually lives!
+How long does a Maine Coon live?
+How old is the oldest Maine Coon ever recorded, and what can a loving owner do to keep their cuddly “raccoon cat” healthy and happy for many years to come?

 The All-American Cat: About the Maine Coon Breed

 The Maine Coon is the second most popular cat breed in the world and is second only to the Persian in popularity.
 They are also the second-largest domesticated cat and only the Savannah stands taller and is known to have a long lifespan when well cared for.

 But how long does a Maine Coon live, and what unique characteristics and traits play into the popularity of this breed?

 The Maine Coon is a medium to giant cat breed with a heavy and muscular build.
 Male Maine Coons weigh between 15-25 pounds on average, and females weigh 8-12 pounds.
 Adult cats are between 10-16 inches long on average, or up to thirty-six inches including the tail.

 The breed has medium to long shaggy fur with tufts on the ears and toes.
 The coat varies in color from solid to bicolor to tabby, with over eighty-four types and seventy-eight officially recognized show standard variations!
 The coat is long around the neck, tail, and underbelly, but medium length over the rest of the body.